joeblew999/pb-stack/doc/README.md

 A Playground is a Project or Module experiment.

-Each PlayGround has a TASK file, with the common TASK file manipulating these git folder:
+Each PlayGround has a TASK file, with the common TASK file manipulating these folders:

 - .bin for produced binaries.
 - .dep for consumed binaries.